Societal Transition and Transformation - Energy and Climate Change (MEE100)

 This course takes the Paris Agreement (climate change) and the UN Sustainable Development Goals (SDGs) as its point of departure, and deals with the transition to a low carbon society and the envisioned transformation of the energy system therein.

 It brings attention to the political controversies associated with climate change mitigation and adaptation and the different, and sometimes competing, strategies envisioned to reduce greenhouse gas emissions (GHGs).

 We will also discuss different energy scenarios and visions about the future energy system and the ways in which transition and transformation can take place.

 Course description for study year 2022-2023.
 Please note that changes may occur.

 The course places great emphasis on transition theory and the multi-level perspective (MLP).
 Transition theory is used as an analytical tool to discuss the conditions for and the likelihood of the realization of various low carbon strategies and energy transformations.

 It is expected that the students after completing the course will have the following knowledge, skills, and general competencies:

 Students who successfully complete the course will have:

-extended insights on the relationship between energy and climate change, and the challenges associated with the transition to a low carbon society.
+extended insights into the relationship between energy and climate change, and the challenges associated with the transition to a low carbon society

 Students who successfully complete the course should be able to: